Get a fast Louisiana corporation formation online with worry-free services and support to start your business

 Permits, business licenses, registration renewals, and annual reports all add to the cost of doing business as a Louisiana corporation.
 We can help your Louisiana small business follow every step from formation to success.
 We’ll make it easier for you to run and grow your business.

-Louisiana offers a wide variety of tax credits and business incentives to help startups get going and grow.
+Louisiana offers a wide variety of tax credits and business incentives to help startups get going and expand.
 Over 10 educational, managerial, and financial programs are specially designed to benefit small businesses.
 They even run two initiatives to support and give back to U.S. military veterans who are starting their own companies.

 However, while the corporate business entity structure can protect your personal assets, is recognized outside of the U.S., and allows stock to be issued, it’s important to acknowledge some disadvantages, including double taxation, a less-flexible management structure, and increased paperwork.

 The Louisiana Department of Revenue taxes corporations doing business in the state.
 Your corporation may need to file returns for the following taxes:

 Depending on your business operations, you may need to also pay an excise tax for one or more of the following:

 If the IRS designates and taxes your corporation as an S corporation, Louisiana will tax your company as a C corporation for state business income tax purposes.
 A C corporation is the default form of corporation, and it pays federal income tax at both the business level and the individual shareholder levels.